 Boarding can be a very stressful event for both you and your cat.
 Cats are creatures of habit and are often resistant to change.
 Some of the common issues we see with cats that are stressed include behavioural changes, becoming withdrawn, going off their food and often a change in their urinary habits.
-At Balmain Cat Boarding aka “BCB” we are acutely aware of this and we have designed our operations around minimizing stress to your cat and maximizing their comfort and enjoyment during their holiday with us.
+At Balmain Cat Boarding aka “BCB” we are acutely aware of this and we have designed our operations around minimising stress to your cat and maximising their comfort and enjoyment during their holiday with us.
 Whilst we can take care of them when they are with us, there are things that you can do at home, both before and after boarding that will also help in making your cat’s experience one they will enjoy.

 We have come up with some tips for you that will reduce the stress to your cat during their boarding experience.

 One of the most important stress reducers is getting your cat accustomed to being in the carrier.
 If they only see the carrier once or twice a year when they are heading to boarding or visiting the vet, then chances are they will resist getting into the carrier as they have negative associations with it.

 The key is to create a positive link between your cat and their carrier to reduce these negative associations.
 We recommend that you bring the carrier out well in advance of the boarding date.

 Place it in a prominent position in your house where your cat will have plenty of interaction with it.
 Let your cat use it as a nap space and offer treats in there.
 Place their food bowls in there for a few meals prior to boarding.
 Place toys in there.
 Place a blanket or other item that has your smell on it as this will also provide comfort and make the carrier a place they are more likely want to go in to.

 Other ideas include placing a punnet of cat grass in there for them to nuzzle against and to graze on as this will release endorphins.